What to Expect With the Personal Injury Claims Process

 Once the complaint is transmitted to the court and served on the at-fault party, your personal injury lawsuit has begun.
 Each step of the discovery process will happen according to legal deadlines set by the court.

-The Discovery Phase of Your Case
+The Discovery Phase of Your Personal Injury Claim

-Assuming your case survives a motion to dismiss, the next phase of your case is the most lengthy.
-This is what is known as the discovery phase of the case.
+Assuming your case survives a motion to dismiss, the next part of the process is the discovery phase, which is the most lengthy.
 This part of your case can take up to a year and sometimes longer.

-The most intensive part of discovery is the deposition.
-This is where your lawyer can call parties to the case or witnesses to ask them questions under oath.
-The point of discovery is to find out what each person knows.
+The most intensive part of discovery involves deposing witnesses.
+At this stage, your lawyer can call parties to the case or witnesses to ask them questions under oath.
+Again, the point of discovery is to find out what each person knows.

 Motions for Summary Judgment

 Some cases even reach a settlement agreement during the trial or right before the jury decides the case.
-The negotiation process is always ongoing during the legal claims process.
+Thus, the negotiation process is always ongoing during the legal personal injury claims process.